Student Handbook: Section 5: General College Policies

 Comprehensive information is found in the full text of the Intellectual Property Policy text on the College’s website.
 Students engaged in original research, authorship, invention, or similar endeavor which may be subject to the College’s Intellectual Property Policy are advised to consult the complete policy for information on their rights and responsibilities.

-Wick Desk is the collection point for all lost and found articles.
-Anyone who has lost anything on campus should contact Wick Desk to report or claim the loss (839-8332).
-Articles not claimed by their owners by the end of the academic year are donated to charity.
-An electronic lost and found log is maintained by Wick Desk and every effort is made to reunite owners with their articles.
+Located in the Wick Student Center, the Campus Safety/Information Desk is the collection point for all lost and found articles.
+Anyone who has lost or found anything on campus should contact the Campus Safety/Information Desk to report or claim the item 716-839-SAFE (7233).
+Articles not claimed by their owners by the end of each semester are donated to charity.
+An electronic lost and found log is maintained by the Campus Safety/Information Desk and every effort is made to reunite owners with their articles.

 Daemen College takes student safety very seriously.
 To this end, the following policy and procedure has been established to assist in locating Daemen College students living in College on-campus housing who, based on the facts and circumstances known to the College, are determined to be missing.
 This policy has been established as required by the Higher Education Opportunity Act (HEOA) and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, referred to as the Clery Act.
 Nothing in this policy should indicate that the College has knowledge of, or the ability to track, students’ whereabouts and activities at all times.
 Students are responsible for their own care and travels.